 How to Install a Dishwasher

-Follow our simple step by step instructions to get your new appliance installed and running as quickly as possible.
+Follow our simple step by step instructions to get your new appliance installed and up and running as quickly as possible.

 - Decide on the best location for your dishwasher.
 You should base this on the location of a water for easier installation.

-- If the appliance is freestanding, make sure that there is enough space for the width and height of the appliance.
-If you are installing an integrated model, you will need to ensure that there is sufficient depth, width and height available in the cabinetry space for it to slide in.
+- If it’s a freestanding dishwasher, make sure that there is enough space for the width and height of the appliance.
+If you are installing an integrated dishwasher however, you will need to ensure that there is sufficient depth, width and height available in the cabinetry space for it to slide in.
 You will also need to fit a décor door to the outside of the appliance in this case.

 - Turn off the water supply before starting the installation.

-- Tip the dishwasher backwards to attach the drain hose to the bottom of the appliance.
+- Tilt the dishwasher backwards to attach the drain hose to the bottom of the appliance.

 - Connect the other end of the drain hose to your grey waste water system.

-- Connect the water inlet pie to the cold water supply.
+- Connect the water inlet pipe to the cold water supply.
 This should be at the back of the appliance.

-- Slide the dishwasher into place but do not finalise the fixtures until you have tested the appliance.
+- Slide the dishwasher into place but do not finalise the fixtures until you have tested the dishwasher.

 - Connect the 13Amp plug to your power supply.

 - Run a short programme to test the appliance is working OK.
 Ensure that the water is being fed into the dishwasher OK and that it drains properly after the programme has finished.

 - Complete the fitting by sliding it into the housing fully, for a freestanding dishwasher.
 Or, attach the décor door and screw the appliance sides to the housing before replacing the kick board, for an integrated dishwasher.

 Where do dishwashers drain?

 At installation, a drain hose will be connected to the underneath of your appliance.
 This will take away the used, dirty water and empty the dishwasher.